Kinjutsu00/XSSscanner/README.md

 	localhost:5050

-Now in front of you there is a very user-friendly and immediate interface, you will understand immediately where you have to copy the target site URI.
+Now in front of you there is a very user-friendly and immediate interface (as you can see below), you will understand immediately where you have to copy the target site URI.